See Credit Details Below

 - Use of influencers, native advertising, hashtags and other social media marketing issues

-- Geo-location tracking, interest-based advertising and other privacy-related developments
+- The CCPA, the new CPRA and other privacy-related developments

 - Practical tips for handling real-world issues